M117n/minecraft_ore_dectect/README.md

 # Minecraft Ore Detection using YOLOv4-tiny

-This project implements a real-time ore detection system in Minecraft using the YOLOv4-tiny neural network.
+This implements a real-time ore detection system in Minecraft using the YOLOv4-tiny neural network.
 The system analyzes the game screen to highlight ores, making resource gathering easier for players.

 ## Features